focustense/StardewUI/Docs/reference/stardewui/overlays/overlay.md

 ##### Remarks

+If the specified `overlay` is already in the stack, then it will be moved from its previous position to the front.

  Applies to the ambient [OverlayContext](overlaycontext.md), and is ignored if no context is available.

 -----

 #### Remove(IOverlay)

+Removes a specific overlay from the stack, regardless of its position.

 ```cs
 public static bool Remove(StardewUI.Overlays.IOverlay overlay);